Statistical Characteristics of Deep Representations: An Empirical Investigation: Representation Characteristics and Regularizers

-Because the true distribution of data is not accessible, the numerical results in the following sections are evaluated using the empirical distribution of the test dataset.
-Then, the expectations in Table \ref{table:characteristics} are with respect to the empirical distribution.
-For instance, $\C_l$ is calculated as the covariance matrix of $N$ activation vectors $\{\z_l^1, ... , \z_l^N\}$ where $\z_l^n$ corresponds to the activation vector for the $n$'th test data sample, $\x^n$.
-Rank can be calculated by examining $\C_l$, but often there are tiny eigenvalues that hinder a proper assessment of the rank.
-Therefore, we evaluate \textit{stable rank} instead, and it will be explained further in Section \ref{sec:rank}.
-Two information-theoretical characteristics, $I(\z_{l};\x)$ and $I(\z_{l};\y)$, are estimated using upper and lower bounds explained in \cite{kolchinsky2017estimating,kolchinsky2017nonlinear}.
-Further details are provided in Section \ref{sec:mutual_info}.
-ReLU is the only activation function that is considered in this work.
-When ReLU is used, \textsc{Activation amplitude}, \textsc{Covariance}, and \textsc{Correlation} are calculated using only the positive activation values such that the numerical evaluations can provide meaningful insights on what is happening to the non-zero representation values.
+The basic representation characteristics can be summarized as in Table \ref{table:characteristics}.
+Since the true distribution of the data is not accessible, the numerical results in the following sections are evaluated using the empirical distribution of the test dataset.
+For instance, $\C_l$ is calculated as the covariance matrix of $N$ activation vectors $\{\z_l^1, ... , \z_l^N\}$ where $\z_l^n$ corresponds to the activation vector for the $n$\textsuperscript{th} test data example, $\x^n$.
+Rank can be calculated by examining $\C_l$, but often there are small eigenvalues that hinder a proper assessment of the rank.
+Therefore, \textit{stable rank} is evaluated instead.